jua-cs/jua/README.md

 `java -jar ./build/libs/jua-0.0.0.jar --help` (this will prompt you the help of the Jua CLI)

+### REPL

+To launch a lua REPL you can just do: `java -jar build/libs/jua-0.0.0.jar`

+It will prompt you with a REPL where you can write lua code and it will be lexed, parsed and evaluated on the fly.

+### File execution

+To execute a specific file you can do: `java -jar build/libs/jua-0.0.0.jar <my_file.lua>`, for instance: `java -jar build/libs/jua-0.0.0.jar ./src/test/java/jua/evaluator/testdata/bool.lua`

+This will execute the given lua file directly and exit shortly after.

+### Execution API

+To launch the web server only you can do: `java -jar build/libs/jua-0.0.0.jar --server`, this will start it on port `3000` by default (you can configure it using the `PORT` env variable).

+You can then try it with: `curl -XPOST -H 'Content-Type: application/json' -d '{"code": "print(100 * 5)"}' http://localhost:3000/api/v1/interpreter`.

+If you have [yarn](https://yarnpkg.com/lang/en/) and [nodejs](https://nodejs.org/en/) installed you can also run the web UI (or access it [here](http://jua.herokuapp.com)) to access this API by execution the `start-front-dev` script located in the `scripts` directory.

+### Debug

+There is also a `-d`, `--debug` flag that allows you to log what's happening during the different steps (lexing, parsing and evaluation)

 ## Tooling

 To setup the pre-commit hooks (checks for linting of both the backend and the frontend) you can run: